Contrastive Conformal Sets: More Results

 As expected, increasing $\alpha$ strictly decreases the target positive inclusion probability ($1-\alpha$), resulting in a linear decline in empirical coverage.
 Correspondingly, a larger $\alpha$ yields a smaller quantile threshold $\hqalpha$, shrinking the volume of the covering sets.
 Following \cref{prop:min-volume-gives-max-neg-exclusion}, this reduced volume naturally translates to an increased negative exclusion rate.
 Across all other parameter sweeps, the empirical coverage remains stably bounded near $0.95$, validating the distribution-free guarantee established in \cref{lem:pos-inc-guarantee}.

-Modifying the steepness parameter $T$ of the sigmoid approximation does not significantly impact the exclusion rate.
-While higher steepness values yield smaller volumes by more tightly approximating the hard indicator function, extreme values can induce vanishing gradients around the threshold boundary, potentially destabilizing optimization.
+Modifying the steepness parameter $T$ of the sigmoid approximation does not significantly impact the exclusion rate, while the set volume varies non-monotonically with $T$.
+Although sharper sigmoids approximate the hard indicator function more tightly, extreme values can induce vanishing gradients around the threshold boundary, potentially destabilizing optimization.

 The coefficient $\lambda_{\mathrm{InfoNCE}}$ controls the influence of the contrastive loss.
 A stronger contrastive penalty enforces better semantic separation, leading to higher negative exclusion.
 However, the set volume fluctuates under this parameter: excessively high contrastive weights overshadow the volume regularization term in \cref{eq:optimization-problem-InfoNCE}, resulting in larger volumes.
 Conversely, if $\lambda_{\mathrm{InfoNCE}}$ is too small, the encoder struggles to cluster positive samples tightly, forcing the conformal sets to expand to satisfy the required coverage level.